Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Change the way the Action class is selected (such as data sources, a factory?) + Check/Refactor Actions (that were moved inside pipeline folder)
+* Check/Refactor Actions
-* Refactor/do tables/tableManager/actions UT/tours
+* Refactor/do tables/tableManager/actions/pipeline UT/tours

 ### To Fix
 * Yahoo data sources: default value of list field (see generateAdditionalArgs); try to use existing component?
 Probably the same problem for dict?